 AllScout merit badge request lists Must be submitted by April 1st.

 Leader Fee: First two leaders are free, $100 per leader thereafter to cover the cost of meals.
 Those volunteering their time in program areas will not be charged for camp attendance.

 The biggest thing that might catch your attention is the large basic camp fee.
 This was instituted because many of our Troops do not pay on time and most do not turn in the list of the merit badges their Scouts want to take at camp.
 As you can imagine, this presents us with huge administrative problems in terms of what to order for camp and how many.
 It's a huge frustration to the volunteer merit badge counselors at camp and we've needed to take action to address this.
 So, yes, the basic camp fee appears to be tremendous if paid late..
 However, all a Troop needs to do is to pay by April 1st and submit a merit badge request list for all Scouts attending and they receive an automatic $125 per Scout reduction in the fee.

 Please note: We will not accept any registrations after June 1st, 2016.

 The new Healthform can be downloaded Here.
 All overnight campers, staff and other volunteers staying overnight must have parts A & B and C all completed.
 This is a fillable pdf file to print.
 Information cannot be saved on this form.

-Leaders - Here are the forms you will need.2015 Basic Leader Guide (no forms) Forms for 2015 Leader Guide 2015 Camp Schedule
+Leaders - Here are the forms you will need.2016 Basic Leader Guide (no forms) Forms for 2016 Leader Guide

 Campership Request Camp Refund Request